EMBRYOPSIDA Pirani & Prado

 Economic Importance.
 In addition to being important sources of starch, tubers of Dioscorea spp. can contain very large amounts of steroidal saponins that provide the precursors of drugs like testosterone, progesterone, estrone, cortisone, and the like that are now synthesized artificially.

+The position of the inflorescence in Trichopus is unclear.
 The flowers of Dioscorea are shown with the median member of the outer whorl in the adaxial position (Spichiger et al. 2004).
 The thickness of the parietal layer of the ovule is taken from Torshilova et al. (2003); Nagaraja Rao (1953) described it as being massive, and it could be interpreted as being 6-8 cells across.
 Seed coat anatomy would repay attention (Huber 1998).
-Huber (1998) noted that the mechanical layer of the seed coat was the exotegmen, but Nagaraja Rao (1953) drew the endotesta of Dioscorea oppositifolia as being made up of small, heavily U-thickened and crystal-bearing cells.
+Huber (1998) noted that the mechanical layer of the seed coat was the exotegmen, but Nagaraja Rao (1953) drew the endotesta of D. oppositifolia as being made up of small, heavily U-thickened and crystal-bearing cells.

 Phylogeny.
 Much detailed information is provided by Caddick et al. (2002b), although the positions of Stenomeris and Trichopus remain unclear (Viruel et al. 2015 and references).
 For the circumscription of Dioscorea and relationships within the genus, see Bharathan et al. (2001), Caddick et al. (2002a), Wilkin et al. (2005) and especially Viruel et al. (2015), analysis of variation in the nuclear Xdh gene were largely similar to those using chloroplast variation (Viruel et al. 2018).
 The largely North Temperate section Stenophora is sister to the rest of the genus, which has implications for generic apomorphies since that section is the only clade in the genus with tricolpate pollen, the plant is rhizomatous, etc. (Viruel et al. 2015, 2018).